Swapppyy/Excel_Projects/README.md

 # Excel Projects Showcase

 Welcome to the Excel Projects Showcase repository!
 This repository is designed to showcase a collection of Excel projects that demonstrate various data analysis, visualization, and automation tasks using Microsoft Excel.
-Whether you're a beginner looking for inspiration or an experienced Excel user, you'll find valuable insights and examples here.

 ## Table of Contents